 The School of Medicine does not require "routine" drug testing of medical students.
 However, some facilities where students may rotate for various clinical experiences do require drug testing before they will accept a student for a rotation.
-The School of Medicine generally contracts with these facilities so that the testing can be reported through the School of Medicine rather than through the facility.
-CastleBranch, which provides industry-standardized drug screening services through Quest Diagnostics and Lab Corp laboratories around the five-state region.
+The School generally contracts with these facilities so that the testing can be done through the School rather than through the facility in order to protect students' privacy.
+The School in turn uses CastleBranch, which provides industry-standardized drug screening service through Quest Diagnostics and Lab Corp laboratories around the 5 state region.
 Working with CastleBranch, the School has chosen to implement a urine drug screening program for its drug testing protocol.
-The CastleBranch drug testing procedure is used to test for the following drugs:
+CastleBranch drug testing procedure is used to test for the following drugs: